dimajix/flowman/docs/spec/project.md

 A description of the overall project.
 Can be any text, is not used by Flowman otherwise

 * `modules` **(mandatory)** *(list:string)*
-The `modules` secion contains a list of *subdirectories* or *filenames* where Flowman should search for more YAML specification files.
+The `modules` section contains a list of *subdirectories* or *filenames* where Flowman should search for more YAML specification files.
 This helps to organize complex projects into different modules and/or aspects.
 The directory and file names are relative to the project file itself.

 * `imports` **(optional)** *(list:import)*
 Within the `imports` section you can specify different projects to be imported and made available for referencing its entities.
+Please read [sharing entities](../cookbook/sharing.md) for more details.

 ## Proposed Directory Layout